himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

 #### Offload *Some* of My Smart Phone Use

-As stated above, my biggest motivation for buying a tablet are to offload my phone use to it.
-For some apps, I want to offload my use of them *entirely* to a tablet.
-This is largly for apps that I enjoy using, or *need* to have... but don't need them with me all the time on my phone.
+As previously stated, my biggest motivation for buying a tablet is to offload my phone usage to it.
+This is particulary true for apps which I am *required* to use... but don't need to have access to at all times.

 The best example of this?
 Banking and other financial apps.
-I appreciate the ease of modern banking, and love that I can easily take a picture of a check to deposit it.
+I appreciate the ease of modern banking, and love that I can simply take a picture to deposit a check.
 However, I don't need this on my phone.
-Not only am I unlikely to be scanning checks and moving money around my bank accounts in public... it isn't really safe and secure to be doing so.
-I'd rather just wait until I get home to my own network, and do my banking from a tablet (which safely stays at home/away more often than my phone).
+Not only am I unlikely to be scanning checks and moving money around my bank accounts in public... it isn't really safe to be doing so.
+I'd rather just wait until I get home on my own network, and do my banking from a tablet (which stays at home much more frequently than my phone).

 ### Other Options